 - Mary Jane Anderson (c1832 – c1910) See Moses Stewart paper.

-- Martin Anderson (c1835 – 18 October 1857) He was in John Anderson’s 1850 household, and is buried in Woodland Cemetery in the same section and lot as John and Rachel and their infant children.
-He evidently died unmarried.
+- Martin Anderson (c1835 – 18 October 1857) He was in John Anderson’s 1850 household, age 14.
+He is buried in Woodland Cemetery in the same section and lot as John and Rachel and their infant children.
+He was evidently unmarried.

 - Montgomery County, Ohio, Marriage Register.
 Also abstracted in Montgomery County, Ohio Marriages 1803 – 1851, Lindsay M. Brien (Typewritten manuscript, 1940), page 120. [↩]